Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems

-Notably, the formal expressions of bounds~\eqref{eq: nonMarkov TSL}, \eqref{eq: od EP bound}, and \eqref{eq: nonMarkov TUR Koyuk Seifert} remain the same as in the Markovian case (i.e. when $K^{\rm od}(t)=\eta^{\rm od}_{t}=0$).
-However, the negative time-integrated cross-correlation between $\nu_{t}$ and $F^{\rm NM}_{t}$ lowers $\Sigma$ relative to the apparent Markovian cost $\Sigma_{\rm M}$, and, in Fig.~\ref{fig: TUR}b, even below its value at $c=0$.
-At the same time, the temporal correlations induced by the memory force can suppress $\Var[\mathcal{J}_{\tau}^{S}]$, as illustrated in Fig.~\ref{fig: TUR}c.
-Figure.~\ref{fig: TUR}a then shows that $\mathcal{Q}$ exceeds its Markovian value, demonstrating that bath memory is an exploitable resource for improving the precision-to-dissipation ratio.
+Let us now discuss the impact of this non-Markovian correction on the TUR.
+Figure~\ref{fig: TUR}a plots the precision-to-dissipation ratio $\mathcal{Q}$ as a function of the coupling $c$ to the non-Markovian bath.
+We find that $\mathcal{Q}$ exceeds its Markovian value at $c=0$, demonstrating that bath memory is an exploitable resource for improving the precision-to-dissipation ratio.
+This improvement is caused by the suppression of $\Sigma$ and $\Var[\mathcal{J}_{\tau}^{S}]$.
+The negative time-integrated cross-correlation between $\nu_{t}^{\rm M}$ and $\nu^{\rm NM}_{t}$ lowers $\Sigma$ relative to $\Sigma_{\rm M}$, and, in Fig.~\ref{fig: TUR}b, even below its value at $c=0$.
+At the same time, the temporal correlations induced by $\nu^{\rm NM}_{t}$ suppress $\Var[\mathcal{J}_{\tau}^{S}]$, as shown in Fig.~\ref{fig: TUR}c.